aleksej622/ComfyUI-Consistent-Video/README.md

 # comfy-temporal-stability

 This is a python script that uses ebsynth to stabilize video made with stable diffusion.
+All credit for the code goes to zamp.

 ## Install